ABI-Software/ABIBook/MAP/MAP-feature-demonstration.rst

 Menu Bar
 --------

 The Menu bar provides a selection of drop down menus for accessing the applications functions.
-The File menu provides access to opening, closing workspaces as well as quitting the application.
+The File menu provides access to opening, importing, closing workspaces as well as quitting the application.
 The Edit menu provides access to the undo/redo functionality.
 The Tools menu provides access to the Plugin Manager tool, Physiome Model Repository (PMR) tool and the Annotation tool.
 The Help menu provides access to the about box which contains information on contributors and the license that the MAP application is released under.

 Step Box
 --------